 To learn about my journey from coffee hobbyest to coffee machine retailer please take a look at my K Bean, The Journey blog.

 K Bean Coffee Machines on The Block

 K Bean Coffee Machines on The Block - WOW!!!
 It started with a text from a guy called "Hans" saying he was on Channel 9's The Block and wanted a Profitec Pro 500 coffee machine for their kitchen for 2018 Season's "Challenge Week."
 And no, not just any Italian coffee machine.
-He really wanted a Profitec because he had seen one and knew that they are very, very GOOD looking.
+He really wanted a Profitec because he had seen one and noticed that it was very, very good looking.
 After a quick chat with Hans I knew it wasn't some prank and I was ready to join the challenge.

-I had sold my last Profitec Pro 500, including my own demo unit, just a few days earlier.
+I had sold my last Profitec Pro 500, including my own home machine, just a few days earlier.
 I had more units due the next week but that was too late as Challenge Week for The Block ended the very next day.
-After a few calls I tracked down a Profitec Pro 500 but it was on the other side of the city, so I set out for on a 3 hour round trip.
+After a few calls I tracked down a Profitec Pro 500 but it was on the other side of Melbourne, so I set out for on a 3 hour round trip.
 I really was part of The Block's time challenge.

 When I arrived at The Block (Gatwick Hotel, St Kilda) it was just madness.
 A hive of activity with tradies, contestants and TV people just everywhere.
 They miked me up and then I went about meeting Hans and the team, then walked the gear in and set it all up in a very dusty, almost complete kitchen.

 An amazing day and a very proud day for me.
 What a cool thing it is to create a hobby business and see it grow, and to get a little gig on a top rating show like The Block - just amazing.